wltrup/ColorExtensions/README.md

     // MARK: - HEX

     /// Creates an instance of UIColor in the RGB color space, given its
-    /// hexadecimal representation (which does includes alpha).
+    /// hexadecimal representation (which does include alpha).
     ///
     public convenience init(hexValueRGBA: UInt32)